czhang54/Attitude_estimation/README.md

   + Sensor models
   + Filter algorithms

 I am continuously working to make this project serve as a library for more general purposes.

+For an overview of relevant attitude filters, please refer to the tutorial article attitude_filter.pdf

 Directories:
   + include: contains all the headers